lukevukovich/PythFinder/README.md

 # PythFinder
-A simple GUI representation of a maze path finder using pygame.
+A simple GUI representation of a path finding algorithm using pygame.

 # Board Creation
 0. Path